Health libraryBack to health library

 - Gastroesophageal reflux disease, or GERD, may interfere with the movement of food through the esophagus.
 GERD is a condition in which stomach acid flows backward into the esophagus.
 Left untreated, it can damage the esophagus, causing it to narrow.

-According to the American Academy of Otolaryngology–Head and Neck Surgery, some additional causes of dysphagia can include a paralyzed or unmoving vocal cord; a tumor in the mouth, throat or esophagus; or surgery in the head, neck or esophageal areas.
+According to the American Academy of Otolaryngology–Head and Neck Surgery, the National Institutes of Health and other experts, some additional causes of dysphagia can include missing teeth; cancer of the head, neck or esophagus; or an injury to the head or spinal cord.

 Diagnosis and treatment

 If the cause of your dysphagia is not obvious, a doctor may examine your mouth and throat with a lighted tube.
 Various other tests, including ultrasound or an upper gastrointestinal (GI) series, also known as a barium swallow, may be recommended as well.
 Ultrasound uses sound waves to produce pictures of internal organs.
 In the upper GI series, you swallow a liquid barium mixture.
-Doctors then use special instruments to watch the barium as it travels to the stomach.
+A radiologist then uses special instruments to watch the barium as it travels to the stomach.